luapower/videoinput/videoinput.md

 ## `local vi = require'videoinput'`

-A cross-cross-platform video capture library that captures video frames as bgra8 [bitmap]s.
+A cross-cross-platform library for capturing video frames from webcams and other devices in real-time as bgra8 [bitmap]s.

 <warn>Work in progress.</warn>